VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 \subsection{Triple vector boson production in association with a hadronic jet}

 $W\gamma\gamma$ production in association with a hard hadronic jet is available in {\sc{Vbfnlo}} at NLO QCD accuracy under the process IDs of Table~\ref{tab:tribPj}.
-All off-shell and finite width effects in the fixed width scheme are included.
+All off-shell and finite width effects are included.
+Anomalous vector boson couplings are implemented, with the anomalous parameters input via {\tt anomV.dat}.
 Details can be found in Ref.~\cite{Campanario:2011ud}.
-Note that this class of processes is not enabled by default and so, in order to run these processes, they must be enabled at compilation, using the {\tt configure} option {\tt ----enable-processes=all} or {\tt ----enable-processes=tribosonjet}.
+Note that this class of processes is not enabled by default and so, in order to run these processes, they must be enabled at compilation, using the {\tt configure} option {\tt -{}-enable-processes=all} or {\tt -{}-enable-processes=tribosonjet}.